X-FRI/zthfs/README.md

 ## Introduction

-ZTHFS is a fully-featured, transparent, secure, and enterprise-grade FUSE file system for medical data.
+ZTHFS is a highly secure, transparent storage system architecture with a focus on data security and integrity.

 ## Technical Architecture